szepeviktor/wordpress-plugin-construction/README.md

-# Wordpress plugin construction
+# WordPress plugin construction

-A playground where WordPress plugin development goes on.
+Tools for developing and running a WordPress website.
 Please select a folder in the list above to see the plugin's development.

 ### Two programmers